raulb/ember-octane-workshop/notes/21-pwa.md

 The app will load!
 You can even turn off your wifi and the app will still work!

 Note that as soon as you try to see anything you haven't previously seen (i.e., a channel you haven't clicked on), you'll get an error.
 You're caching API payloads _as they fly by_.
 Deliberately caching particular URLs is a very easy change to make, but beyond the scope of this course.

+## 🙌

+We made it!
+Thank you so much for taking part in this workshop.
+We hope you’ve learned some useful concepts and are excited to try out some of what you’ve learned on a real app.

+Ember Octane will be *officially* released in Ember 3.15 (out next month) but all of these features are available in Ember today.